 - Touch and hold the app you want to remove, then select Remove App > Delete App > Delete.

-- You can also use the App Library, introduced in iOS 14, to get a curated list of apps grouped by category.
+- You can also use the App Library to get a curated list of apps grouped by category.
 Swipe past the last page of your Home screen to access it.
 Tap and hold the app, then select Delete App > Delete.

 How to remove apps from your Android phone